 What will the Cambridge English test center do?

-- inform you of the application deadline (this may be several months before your exam, depending on the arrangements you need)
+- inform you of the application deadline (this may be several months before your exam, depending on any special arrangements you need)

 - arrange to take the test.

 If your center does not have the equipment or space you need (for example, a separate room), they will do their best to help you find another center that does.